Registration is currently OPEN for Spring Classes!

 Students build problem-solving skills & creativity through block-based programming, real world projects, and inspiration from female role models in tech.

 Tuesdays 3/10, 3/17, 3/24, 3/31 5:30-6:30pm.
-Instructor, Amanda Blanchard
+FREE, Instructor, Amanda Blanchard

 Spark Lab-Grades 3-5